This article includes:

 Operating Principle of the Vortex Pump

 Vortex pumps (also called recessed impeller pumps) are based on the principle of creating a vortex flow with a recessed impeller that is positioned away from the path of the liquid.
 It creates circular churning motion around an axis that creates suction for the fluid to flow into the volute and out through discharge.
 Vortex motion may or may not be created by pressure differences of a fluid-solid mixture.
 Since the rotor is positioned farther back it allows for solids and even gasses to pass without direct contact with the rotor.

 To create an efficient flow with the suspended particles, it is essential to generate a sufficiently powerful vortex to induce suction of the solid particles.
 This requires a very powerful pumping action with high horsepower.
 Vortex formations are dependent on fluid properties like density and viscosity.
 The rotors are also recessed for solids clearance, although at some cost to the pump efficiency.

 Operating Principle of the EDDY Pump

 Eddy Pump technology is based on the principle of Tornado Motion of liquid as a synchronized swirling column along the center of intake pipe that induces agitated mixing of solid particles with liquid, creating suction strong enough for solid particles to travel upwards into the volute and generating pressure differential for desired discharge.
 The eddy current is caused by the pressure differential caused by the rotor and strengthened by turbulent flow patterns in the volute and suction tube.

 Eddy currents are reinforced by the presence of solid particles which increase the inertial forces in the fluid.
 The formation of eddy depends on the suspended solid particles that cause suction.
 Unlike vortex pumps, the rotor directly drives the fluid through the pump with no slip.
-The Eddy Pump uses the movement of particles and the wake induced from these solid particles to generate Eddy Current and induce suction.
+The EDDY Pump uses the movement of particles and the wake induced from these solid particles to generate an eddy current and induce suction.